haxrob/citrixmash_scanner/README.md

 # CVE-2019-19781 citrixmash scanner

 A multithreaded scanner for Citrix appliances that are vulnerable to CVE-2019-19781.
-The scanner does not attempt to compromise/exploit hosts, rather a `HEAD` request triggering the path traversal vulnerability is is used verify if a target is vulnerable.
-False positives are reduced by verifying the content length header.
+The scanner does not attempt to compromise/exploit hosts, rather a `HEAD` request is used to determine if a target is vulnerable.
+False positives are reduced by verifying the content length header response.

 citrixsmash_scanner is capable of accepting both network ranges and accepting individual hosts.